-For our 12 Week Training Program For Riders we’ve created the perfect routine of physical training at the gym or on the bike, you don’t overtrain and your workout days are evenly distributed along the week.
+In our Training App for Riders we’ve created the perfect routine of physical training at the gym or on the bike, you don’t overtrain and your workout days are evenly distributed along the week.

 Above all, never again make the mistake of allowing arm pump on the bike become unbearable.

 Pushing yourself to the limits of pain is a great mistake.
 You must allow your forearms to create the adaptations needed to improve for riding.
 That you’ll do by following a training routine that makes you progress consistently.

 Case #2: You race or ride frequently

 It’s most likely that your forearms are much better adapted to the dirty bike.
 In this case, muscle endurance is what should take up your time in order to increase your fatigue tolerance.